Azure-Samples/active-directory-dotnetcore-daemon-v2/4-Call-OwnApi-Pop/README.md

 1. Create the MSAL confidential client application.

-    Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access Web APIs on behalf of a user but as an application.
+    Important note: even if we are building a console application, it is a daemon, and therefore a confidential client application, as it does not access web APIs on behalf of a user but as an application.

     ```CSharp
     IConfidentialClientApplication app;
     app = ConfidentialClientApplicationBuilder.Create(config.ClientId)
                                               .WithClientSecret(config.ClientSecret)
                                               .WithAuthority(new Uri(config.Authority))
+                                              .WithExperimentalFeatures() // for PoP
                                               .Build();
     ```